CCWS does not provide legal representation or advice. At most we provide legal information and referral.

 Whether the investigation is ongoing or there have been findings related to the investigation, CCWS will support child welfare survivors and families/caregivers in the process.
 This includes making sure persons seeking support understand what is happening during the investigation, that their voice is heard, and that investigations and findings are grounded in child protection agencies’ legal and policy obligation.
 This means your individual advocacy will attend any meetings that you request and that they’re available for.

 Given the vulnerability of being a child welfare survivor or family/caregiver dealing with child protection, lodging complaints in relation to a worker, placement (foster, group, residential homes, adoption), agency, or other organization/service.
-CCWS will support in this process to make sure the organization takes the complaint seriously, follows their procedures, and if needed referral to more substantive representation.
+CCWS will support in this process to make sure the organization takes the complaint seriously, follows their procedures.
+Should a person seeking support want to submit a complaint to the Child Family Service Review Board, CCWS can provide limited support but will more likely entail referral to more substantive representation/support.

 We understand that in some moments child welfare survivors require immediate support and attention.
 This could be related to mental and emotional distress, homelessness, or fleeing violence in a placement setting.
 CCWS will do its best to have a faster intake process for those seeking crisis support.

 CCWS uses the term “racial displacement” rather than “transracial” to highlight the impact of the usual practice of placing non-white children into white houses.
 Whether the setting is adoption, foster, or group home care, CCWS provides support for child welfare survivors, families, and caregivers navigating the dynamic and impact of racial displacement.
 Our focus is with child welfare survivors aged 12-25, however we will support individuals outside of this age range if we have availability.
-We also support parents and caregivers on how best to understand and navigate racial displacement, and how to best support a child welfare survivor going through this placement.
+We also support parents and caregivers on how best to understand and navigate racial displacement at the intersections of other forms of oppression, and how to best support a child welfare survivor going through this placement.

 Child Protection Service Provision